TartanLlama/vizh/README.md

 Function names are alphanumeric: `[a-zA-Z][a-zA-Z0-9]*`.

-Function signatures are a sequence of parameter specifiers followed by a single return type specifier.
+Function signatures a number specifying how many tapes the function takes as an argument, followed by an exclaimation mark if the function returns a tape.

-Valid parameter specifiers are:

-- The capital letter `N` for number
-- The capital letter `T` for tape

-Valid return specifiers are:

-- The capital letter `N` for number
-- The capital letter `T` for tape
-- The capital letter `V` for void (none)

-Each vizh function has its own set of secondary tapes which initially consists of any tape arguments passed to it.
+The tapes available to a vizh function consist of its tape arguments.
+On entry to the function the r/w head is initialised to the start of the first tape argument, if any.

+A function returns when control flow reaches the end of its instructions.
+If the function is specified to return a tape then:
+- If the tape returned is already one of the tapes available to the caller, nothing happens
+- Otherwise, the tape is appended to the list of tapes available to the caller

+Any tapes allocated by a function and not returned are automatically deallocated when the function exits.

 #### Function Calls

-When you call a function, integer arguments are taken from subsequent positions from the r/w head's last position on the primary tape, and subsequent pointer arguments are taken from the currently active tape onwards.
+When you call a function subsequent pointer arguments are taken from the currently active tape onwards.

 For example, given the following state of the abstract machine where `^` is the last position of the r/w head on that tape and `$` is the active tape: